Great Central Main Line: The Derbyshire Lines

 Prior to the construction of the London Extension proper, the MS&LR had extended its reach southwards from its main trans-Pennine axis.
-In 1889 the company obtained an Act of Parliament to construct a line from Woodhouse Junction on its original Sheffield to Lincoln main line to Annesley in Nottinghamshire.
-The 'Derbyshire Lines' also included a loop line passing through Chesterfield.
-The primary purpose of the Derbyshire Lines was to give the MS&LR access to the collieries of Nottinghamshire, but also served as the first phase in the company's plan to construct an independent route to London.
+On 26 July 1889 the company obtained an Act of Parliament to construct a line from Woodhouse Junction on its original Sheffield to Lincoln main line to Annesley in Nottinghamshire.
+The 'Derbyshire Lines' also included a branch from Staveley to Chesterfield; an extension of this to Heath, converting the branch into a loop line, was authorised on 25 July 1890.
+The primary purpose of the Derbyshire Lines was to give the MS&LR access to the collieries of Nottinghamshire, but it also served as the first phase in the company's plan to construct an independent route to London.
 At Annesley the line from Woodhouse ran into the northern end of the marshalling yard built and operated by the Great Northern Railway (GNR) since 1882.
 This yard was adjacent to Newstead colliery and also had a connection with the Midland Railway.
 Thus MS&LR trains could run through onto the GNR's Leen Valley line and so southwards onto the rest of the GNR network via Nottingham and Grantham to the terminus of the GNR at King's Cross.
 This gave the MS&LR a more convenient route to send both freight and passenger traffic (the latter by through-coaches and ticketing agreements with the GNR) to London from its main line.
 Annesley was also only a little more than 90 mi from London.

-The Derbyshire Lines opened in 1892 and 1893 and by the time these routes were in full operation the MS&LR was already seeking parliamentary approval for the London Extension.
+The Derbyshire Lines opened in stages.
+Passenger services began as follows: Beighton – Staveley Town on 1 June 1892; Staveley Town – Chesterfield on 4 June 1892; Staveley Town – Heath – Annesley on 2 January 1893; and Chesterfield – Heath on 3 July 1893.
+In some cases, goods services began earlier.
+By the time these routes were in full operation the MS&LR was already seeking parliamentary approval for the London Extension.
 Once the London Extension was opened (and the MS&LR had become the Great Central Railway) the Derbyshire Lines were, for all practical purposes, treated as a continuation of the new main line to London, with the entire route from Sheffield Victoria to London Marylebone (via the original MS&LR main line, the Derbyshire Lines and the London Extension) being considered as the Great Central Main Line.